NEW: Malala Yousafzai will return to hospital in Birmingham, England for more surgery

-They raided homes to confiscate books, she said.
-Malala hid hers under her bed.
+They included house raids to search for books, and Malala had to hide hers under her bed.

 The extremists took issue with her writings and threatened to kill her.

-“I was scared of being beheaded by the Taliban because of my passion for education,” she said last year.
+“I was scared of being beheaded by the Taliban because of my passion for education,” she told CNN last year.

 “We will certainly kill her,” a spokesman for the Pakistani Taliban said.